 - Benefit from the EUI Library OA publishing agreements and obtain a waiver of the Article Processing Charge (APC)

-- Pay the Article Processing Charge (APC) to the journal publisher / apply for instiutional or external funding of the APC
+- Pay the Article Processing Charge (APC) to the journal publisher / apply for institutional or external funding of the APC

 - Discover more

 The EUI Library endorses and supports several initiatives that contribute to the global Open Access and Open Science agenda and help EUI academics in their research endeavors.

 Open Access tools and services

 Several tools and services are available to the community to both discover Open Access content and support an approach to Open Access publishing.